Sousastep/sousastep/SousaFX/.docs/_sources/content/modparms.rst.txt

    - ``LFO Ceiling Envelope Curve``

+      Sets the rate of change for the top of the envelope that controls the High Freq Mod LFO's range.
+Visible in the Ceiling function.

+   - ``LFO Floor Envelope Curve``

-      Sets the rate of change for the envelope that controls the High Freq Mod LFO's range.
-Visible in the Ceiling and Floor functions.
+      Sets the rate of change for the bottom of the envelope that controls the High Freq Mod LFO's range.
+Visible in the Floor functions.

    - ``LFO Duty Cycle``